RishabhRanjan/Facial-emotion-detector/README.md

 "Frontal Face Alt" Classifier is used detecting the presence of Face in the WebCam.

 Next, load this file, which can be found in the label.py program.
-E.g.:

-    #loading the xml file
-    classifier = cv2.CascadeClassifier('haarcascade_frontalface_alt.xml')

-Now everything can be set with the Label.py Program.
-So let's move to the next Step.
+Now everything can be set with the label.py Program.

 ## STEP 2 - ReTraining Network